bar-tech00/My-OSCP-Journey/Walkthroughs/TryHackMe/W1seGuy.md

 * `realkey` will store the final key once it's discovered.
 * `all_possible_4_char_keys_list` is a list that will store all 4-character key combinations (we’ll explain why just 4 characters are enough in the next section).

+Note: If you would like to use my code you need to insert the value you received in the banner for `msg_encoded_hexed` variable.

 Part 2: Generating 4-character key candidates
 ```